RouninMedia/setTabIndexes/README.md

 Arguably, this advice is for an era when every UI element was simultaneously visible on the screen - that is, before screen UIs regularly featured dropdown menus, modals, dialogs etc.

-Essentially the advice above is for the _web of documents_.
+The advice above is, essentially, written for the _web of documents_.
 It could benefit with a (long overdue) update for the _web of apps_.

-Why?
+Why is such an update necessary?
 Because any *tabbable* elements reachable via sequential keyboard navigation but currently outside the viewport in some way (or in some form hidden from or not visible to the user), will _still need to be tabbed through_ while cycling through the tabbable elements.

 This, it goes without saying, is less than desirable.
+It leads to a sub-standard user experience.

 It's much more intuitive for the user to be able to cycle through _only_ the tabbable elements they can see the tab focus cycling through.

-To enable this kind of more intuitive user experience, this technique makes use of negative integer values, which corresponding to all the positive integer values in use.
-They represent those same positive integer values, but *turned off*.
+To enable this kind of more intuitive user experience, the `JS` + `HTML` technique below makes use of negative alongside positive integer values.
+The negative values represent positive integer values which have been *turned off*.

 ______